MoigeMatino/ml-serve/README.md

-# 🧠 MLServe - FastAPI ML Model Deployment
+# 🧠 StockSage - A smart API for stock price predictions using FastAPI and Prophet.

 🚧 UNDER ACTIVE DEVELOPMENT 🚧